edwinb-ai/BioMetaheuristics.jl/docs/src/guide.md

 for the number of _maximum iterations_ then it has converged.
 Is that so?
 At least, in the realm of [approximation algorithms](https://en.wikipedia.org/wiki/Approximation_algorithm) we can safely claim that this is true.

+But don't take my word for it, in reality this is a very serious mathematical topic and should not be taken so slightly.
+Actually, every algorithm ever implemented must have a **convergence analysis** carried out for it, to ensure that either it will stop at some time or that it will given the desired result.

 ### References
 [^1]: https://en.wikipedia.org/wiki/Mathematical_optimization#History
 [^2]: https://web.stanford.edu/group/sisl/k12/optimization/MO-unit1-pdfs/1.1optimization.pdf